 Under normal circumstances, the PCB design is printed indirectly on the board.
-It can be printed on glossy paper, magazine paper or photo paper.
-It is important that you make use of a photocopying machine or a laser printer for the PCB printing.
+It can be printed on glossy, magazine, or photo paper.
+It would be best to use a photocopying machine or a laser printer for PCB printing.

-- Customize your desired circuit board that you will need for the PCB printing.
+1. Customize desired circuit board that you will need for the PCB printing.

-- When you are through with transferring the ink unto the PCB board, you can then proceed to dip the PCB board into your etching solution such as ferric chloride for about 15 minutes.
+3. When you are through with transferring the ink onto the PCB board, you can then proceed to dip the PCB board into your etching solution, such as ferric chloride, for about 15 minutes.

-- When you are through with the rinsing, make sure that you remove any residual ink with a thinner.
+5. When you are through with the rinsing, remove any residual ink with a thinner.
 This will enable you to reveal the copper part that was un-etched.

-- When you are sure that the ink is removed, you can now drill holes for your components which are needed to be soldered on the board.
+6. When you are sure that the ink is removed, you can now drill holes for your components needed to be soldered on the board.

-- The final action you have to do for your PCB printing is to solder in the components which you have designed unto the customized board.
+7. The final action you have to do for your PCB printing is to sell the components you have designed onto the customized board.

-Note that the solution used for the etching is only active when it is used with metal and not with ink.
-Therefore, you should transfer the ink unto the copper side of your PCB.
-This is to ensure that your desired pattern will be etched on the PCB board while the ink is a part wouldn't.
+Note that the solution used for the etching is only active when it is used with metal and not ink.
+Therefore, you should transfer the ink onto the copper side of your PCB.

 This ensures that your desired pattern will be etched on the PCB board while the ink is a part that wouldn’t.